-The Hashemite Kingdom of Jordan, as it is known today, was founded in 1946, when it joined the United Nations as an independent country.
-Prior to that, it was under British rule as the Emirate of Transjordan, as decided by the League of Nations following World War I. Jordan has a history of losing and regaining land, as a result of a number of wars it has engaged in during the 20thcentury.
-During the 1948 Arab-Israeli War, it seized Cisjordan, or the modern day West Bank of Palestine, only to lose it during the 1967 Six Day War against Israel.
+The Hashemite Kingdom of Jordan, as it is known today, was founded in 1946.
+Before then, Jordan was under British rule as the Emirate of Transjordan, as decided by the League of Nations following World War I. The country repeatedly lost and regained land as it engaged in wars during the 20th century.
+During the 1948 Arab-Israeli War it seized Cisjordan, the modern-day West Bank of Palestine, only to lose it during the 1967 Six Day War against Israel.

-- Pray for Jordan’s continued attempts at resolving conflicts in the Middle East and taking part in negotiations that will potentially bring peace to the region.
+- Pray that Jordan’s continued attempts to help resolve conflicts in the Middle East will be successful.